-"the 2009 Act" means the Broadcasting Act 2009 as amended.
+"the 2009 Act"

+means the Broadcasting Act 2009 as amended.

-"audiovisual broadcasting service" means an audiovisual media service provided for simultaneous or near-simultaneous viewing of audiovisual programmes on the basis of a programme schedule.
+"audiovisual broadcasting service"

+means an audiovisual media service provided for simultaneous or near-simultaneous viewing of audiovisual programmes on the basis of a programme schedule.

-"audiovisual media service" means a service, within the meaning of Articles 56 and 57 of the Treaty on the Functioning of the European Union, where - is devoted to, providing audiovisual programmes, by electronic communications networks, to the general public, under the editorial responsibility of the provider of the service, in order to inform, entertain or educate.
+"audiovisual media service"

+means a service, within the meaning of Articles 56 and 57 of the Treaty on the Functioning of the European Union, where - providing audiovisual programmes, by electronic communications networks, to the general public, under the editorial responsibility of the provider of the service, in order to inform, entertain or educate.
-(a) the principal purpose of the service is devoted to, or

-(b) the principal purpose of a dissociable section of the service concerned.
+- (a) the principal purpose of the service is devoted to, or - (b) the principal purpose of a dissociable section of the service is devoted to, means an activity relating to the audiovisual media service concerned.